 TextBox HTML Helper in ASP.NET Core MVC

-In this article, I am going to discuss TextBox HTML Helper Method in ASP.NET Core MVC Web Application with Examples.
-Please read our previous article before proceeding to this article, where we discussed the basic concepts of HTML Helpers in ASP.NET Core MVC Application.
+In this article, I will discuss the TextBox HTML Helper Method in ASP.NET Core MVC Web Application with Examples.
+Please read our previous article discussing the basic concepts of HTML Helpers in ASP.NET Core MVC Applications.

-How to Create TextBox using HTML Helper in MVC?
+How Do We Create TextBox using HTML Helper in ASP.NET Core MVC?

-How to Create TextBox using HTML Helper in ASP.NET Core MVC?
+Example to Understand TextBox HTML Helper in ASP.NET Core MVC:

 Let us understand how to create a text box using the TextBox Helper method with an example.
-First, create a new ASP.NET Core Web Application using the Model-View-Controller Project template with the name HTML_HELPER.
+First, create a new ASP.NET Core Web Application using the Model-View-Controller Project template named HTML_HELPER.

 Creating Employee Model: